French Open betting 2027

 Can anyone topple Carlos Alcaraz?

 We’ve seen this script before haven’t we?
 A super-fit Spaniard dominating the French Open?
 Wasn’t it just the other week?
 We’re obviously talking about Nadal, who has now retired, but his countryman Alcaraz is equally as dangerous on clay.
-With the last two French Open titles under his belt, including a final win over Jannik Sinner, we’re not sure anyone, barring injury can knock him off at Roland Garros.
-Bet against Carlos at your own peril.
+With two French Open titles under his belt, including a final win over Jannik Sinner, we’ve got no doubt the fire will be in his belly to return successfully in 2027, after missing the 2026 event with injury, and watching his rival Zverev record his first grand slam victory.

 Can Iga Swiatek get back on top at French Open?

-Iga Swiatek won three successive French Opens (2022-24) before she was soundly beaten by Maria Sakkari in the quarter finals last year.
+Iga Swiatek won three successive French Opens (2022-24) before she was soundly beaten by Maria Sakkari in the quarter finals in 2025.
 Coco Gauff went on to win the tournament and looms as a live chance this year.
-Swiatek reached the quarter finals at the Australian Open in January, losing to eventual champion Elena Rybakina in straight sets.
-Her best surface is clay and you would be mad not to have her in your considerations.
+Swiatek will still only be 26 when the French Open begins in 2027, meaning she is every chance of another deep run.

 The top tennis betting sites will all have in-depth markets available on the French Open, from almost the moment the previous edition finishes.
 Nearly all online betting sites will have odds available on the French Open, although many of the smaller casino-sportsbooks will have only head to head odds, with no futures outright winner betting available.